Supplemental Nutrition Assistance Program: Proposed College Student Hunger Act of 2019

 Senator Elizabeth Warren and Congressman Al Lawson introduced the College Student Hunger Act of 2019 on July 17, 2019, in an attempt to extend SNAP benefits for college students in need; the act has not passed as of October 2022.
 The idea was to include both Pell Grant-eligible students and independent students.
 Warren and Lawson both believe that students have a right to both food and education, and the goal was to alleviate financial tension.
 This bill has been endorsed by several organizations including Bread for the World.
 Specifically, the Act would allow Pell-Grant eligible and independent students to qualify for benefits, lowers the 20 hours/week work requirement to 10 hours/week, and requires the Department of Education to notify Pell Grant eligible students of their SNAP eligibility.
 The student hunger pilot program will test different ways students can use SNAP benefits such as directly at the dining hall or indirectly to help pay for student meal plans.

+2020 COVID-19 and pandemic-EBT introduction

+The Families First Coronavirus Response Act of 2020 provided the Secretary of Agriculture with authority to approve state agency plans for temporary emergency eligibility standards and benefit levels under the Food and Nutrition Act of 2008 after the COVID-19 pandemic began in 2020.
+These plans allowed for increased access to food and nutrition assistance, including increased benefits under the Supplemental Nutrition Assistance Program (SNAP).
+The Secretary of Agriculture could also waive certain requirements, such as work requirements, in order to ensure those in need had access to assistance.
+March 2020 is estimated to be the start date.

+This provision applies to children who would otherwise be eligible for free or reduced price meals under the Richard B. Russell National School Lunch Act.
+It allows states to provide meals to children during the school closures due to COVID-19.
+It does not require states to provide meals to children who do not qualify for free or reduced price meals.

+School children eligible for emergency nutrition benefits receive temporary benefits loaded onto their EBT cards.
+As of mid-summer 2020, all states and territories eligible to provide these benefits (except Guam) have selected the option and issued these benefits to replace meals lost during the 2019–2020 school year.
+These benefits provide children with essential nutrition, allowing them to focus on their studies and grow academically.
+The benefits are also instrumental in helping to reduce food insecurity among children.